 During the time of opening WMC, Williamsburg was at the peak of violence, poverty, and discrimination for People of Color living in NYC.
 One of the many reasons Gerry sought out to open WMC was to provide a safe space for POC musicians to perform; and to honor the African musical diaspora.

-Since it's opening, WMC has successfully hosted 400 bands within the last 38 years; including Andy Bay, Jessica Cleaves, Mavis Pool, Onasje, Herbie Hancock and Joe Ford.
+Since it's opening, WMC has successfully hosted 400 bands within the last 38 years; including Andy Bay, Jessica Cleaves, Mavis Pool, Onasje, Frank Foster and Joe Ford.
 WMC is equipped with a baby grand piano, guitars, acoustic & electric basses, drums, electric organ, and more (click here to see our backline).